OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

-**“XING”** means the service as described below (including all applications) and/or the provider of this service, XING SE.
+**“XING”** means the service as described below (including all applications) and/or the provider of this service, New Work SE.

 A. General Terms and Conditions for the use of the XING service